 Electronic and digital devices and uses continue to be developed.
 Phones can now perform many functions of a computer.
 "Sexting" is sending pornographic pictures to or from a phone.
 Possession of photos of minors is just as illegal as on a computer.

 Unlike any other crime, conviction of certain sex offenses mandates the lifelong consequence of registration on a sex offender registry.
 The public will have knowledge of your conviction, leading to embarrassment, ostracism and potentially other concrete problems such as finding housing and employment.

 Contact a law firm with over 25 years experience, dedicated to clients facing charges.

 Whether you have been accused or charged with solicitation of a minor, child pornography distribution, child pornography possession or other Internet sex crime, we can help.

-For more information about your legal concerns and options, speak with an experienced Virginia trial lawyer.
-Located behind the courts in Warrenton, our office is open during weekly business hours.
+Located behind the courts in Warrenton, Virginia, our office is open during weekly business hours.
 We also offer evening and weekend hours by appointment.
 Credit cards are accepted and we offer free initial consultations for criminal law and personal injury cases.
-Contact us today for more information about your case.
+To learn more, contact our Warrenton office today by calling 540-254-0757.